BishopFox/badPods/README.md

 * [Bad Pod #7: hostIPC only](manifests/hostipc/)
 * [Bad Pod #8: Nothing allowed](manifests/nothing-allowed/)

+ For more general information about prerequisites, repository organization, and common usage patterns, see the sections below.
 # Prerequisites
 1. Access to a cluster
 1. RBAC permission to create one of the following resource types in at least one namespace: